gregorias/findata-fetcher/README.md

 In order to run tests, use `testall`.

-In order to run tests and check for coverage use `coverage`.
+In order to run tests and check for coverage, use `coverage`.